Real and complex multiplication on K3 surfaces via period integration: Explicit description of transcendental cohomology classes

 \subsubsection{The family}

-We~consider double covers of~$\Pb^2_\bbC$ ramified over a union of six~lines.
+We~consider double covers of~$\Pb^2_\bbC$, ramified in a union of six~lines.
 These~are given by $X'\colon w^2 = l_1 \cdots l_6$, for $l_1, \ldots, l_6$ linear forms in three~variables.
 We~assume that no point of the plane is contained in three~lines.
-Then~there~are 15 singular points, each of which is isolated and of type~$A_1$.
+Then~there~are 15 singular points, each of which is isolated and conical, i.e.\ of type~$A_1$.
 The~minimal desingularisation $X$ of~$X'$ is hence a $K3$~surface.

+Concretely,~the $K3$~surface $X$ is obtained from~$X'$ by blowing up the 15 singular~points.
+This~yields 15 exceptional curves, each of which is a \mbox{$(-2)$-curve}.
+In~particular, $\rk\Pic X \geq 16$.